-The following table provides certain summary information concerning the compensation earned, by (i) the Company's Chairman of the Board and (ii) each of the three other executive officers of the Company whose salary and bonus was in excess of \$100,000 for the 2000 fiscal year, for services rendered in all capacities to the Company and its subsidiaries for each of the last three fiscal years.
+The following table provides certain summary information concerning the compensation earned by (i) the Company's Chief Executive Officer and (ii) each of the three other executive officers of the Company whose salary and bonus was in excess of \$100,000 for the 2001 fiscal year, for services rendered in all capacities to the Company and its subsidiaries for each of the last three fiscal years.
 Such individuals are referred to as the "Named Executive Officers".
-No executive officer who would have otherwise been includible in such table on the basis of salary and bonus earned for the 2000 fiscal year resigned or terminated employment during that fiscal year.
+No executive officer who would have otherwise been includible in such table on the basis of salary and bonus earned for the 2001 fiscal year resigned or terminated employment during that fiscal year.